barryclark/jekyll-now/_posts/2016-07-06-Grimslingers-Unboxing.md

 tags: [games, unboxing, grimslingers, greenbriar games]
 ---

 [Grimslingers](http://press.greenbriergames.com/sheet.php?p=project_grimslingers) just arrived in the mail yesterday, and I just had to crack it open.
 Everything from the box to the cards is beautiful, and I can't wait to get this one to the table!
+I love the fact that it can be played quickly in versus mode, or can be played as a longer, 4 session co-op story mode.

+Greenbriar has a history of some amazing looking games, and even though this comes in a smaller package than their usual fare, it still looks just as stunning

 ![Grimslingers Box]({{ site.url }}/images/grimslingers/box.jpg)
 ![Grimslingers Back]({{ site.url }}/images/grimslingers/back.jpg)